abbreviatedman/api-class/fundamentals-of-api-development/talks/apis-the-who-and-the-why/index.md

 ---

+## So Now We Know The Who And Why

+Time to really get started on the What.

+---

 <!-- ending-splash-page -->

-## Thank You For Your Time So Far

-Let's Get Started!
+# Let's Get Coding!